Dale Spender: Work

-The book Man Made Language (1980) is based on Spender's PhD research.
-Her argument is that in patriarchal societies men control language and it works in their favour.
+In her 1980 book Man Made Language (published by Routledge and Kegan Paul), Spender argues that in patriarchal societies men control language and that it works in their favour.
 "Language helps form the limits of our reality.
 It is our means of ordering, classifying and manipulating the world" (1980:3).
 Where men perceive themselves as the dominant gender, disobedient women who fail to conform to their given inferior role are labelled as abnormal, promiscuous, neurotic or frigid.
 Spender draws parallels with how derogatory terms are used to maintain racism (1980:6).
 Man Made Language illustrates how linguistic determinism interconnects with economic determinism to oppress women in society and provides a wide breadth of analysis to do this.
 The book explores the assumed deficiencies of women, silencing, intimidation and the politics of naming.

+Among Spender's subsequent publications was her 1986 book for Pandora Press, Mothers of the Novel: 100 Good Women Writers Before Jane Austen, which showed that the reputation of many deserving early women writers "had been sidelined by sexism".
+She published Writing a New World: Two Centuries of Australian Women Writers in 1988, the year when she returned to Australia, living in Brisbane, Queensland.

-In 1991, Spender published a literary spoof, The Diary of Elizabeth Pepys (1991 Grafton Books, London).
-Purportedly written by Elisabeth Pepys, the wife of Samuel Pepys, the book is a feminist critique of women's lives in 17th century London.
+In 1991, Spender published a literary spoof, The Diary of Elizabeth Pepys (1991, Grafton Books, London).
+Purportedly written by Elisabeth Pepys, the wife of Samuel Pepys, the book is a feminist critique of women's lives in 17th-century London.

-Spender is a co-originator of the database WIKED (Women's International Knowledge Encyclopedia and Data) and founding editor of the Athene Series and Pandora Press, commissioning editor of the Penguin Australian Women's Library, and associate editor of the Great Women Series (United Kingdom).
+Spender was a co-originator of the database WIKED (Women's International Knowledge Encyclopedia and Data) and founding editor of Pergamon's Athene Series and of Pandora Press, commissioning editor of the Penguin Australian Women's Library, and associate editor of the Great Women Series (United Kingdom).

-Today Spender is particularly concerned with intellectual property and the effects of new technologies: in her terms, the prospects for "new wealth" and "new learning".
+Spender was particularly concerned with intellectual property and the effects of new technologies: in her terms, the prospects for "new wealth" and "new learning".
 For nine years she was a director of Copyright Agency Limited (CAL) in Australia and for two years (2002–2004) she was the chair.
-She is also involved with the Second Chance Programme, which tackles homelessness among women in Australia.
+She was also involved with the Second Chance Programme, which tackles homelessness among women in Australia.
+In 2001 Spender was awarded an Honorary Doctorate by QUT for her "important contribution to scholarship and to the community".

-Personal life
+Personal life and death

-She has been in a relationship with Professor Ted Brown for over three decades.
-They have no children.
-She consistently dresses in purple clothes, a choice she initially made for its symbolic reference to the suffragettes.
-She resides in Brisbane, Australia.
+Spender had been in a relationship with Professor Ted Brown for close to five decades.
+They had no children.
+She consistently dressed in purple clothes, a choice she initially made for its symbolic reference to the suffragettes.

+Dale Spender lived in Brisbane, Australia, where she died on 21 November 2023, at the age of 80.
+Announcing her death, Spender's family said that it was "a source of joy and humour in her life" that she shared a birthday with early radical feminist Christabel Pankhurst.